A woman with black hair is wearing headphones and smiling towards the camera. Voice Over

 From the sweet and delicate tone of the soprano to the rich and dark quality of the contralto, each voice type brings its unique color and character to the stage.

-The roles assigned to each voice type are often based on specific criteria such as vocal range, tessitura, register transition points, and vocal timbre.
+The roles assigned to each voice type are often based on specific criteria such as vocal range, tessitura, register transition points and vocal timbre.

 Therefore, knowing which roles are associated with each voice type can provide a helpful guide when selecting repertoire for performance or study.
+It’s also helpful when casting voice actors for a project or voice actors auditioning for a job.

 Leave a Reply